CailCode/cookie/README.md

 >cookie.Connect("127.0.0.1",7373);

-Thene you have just to run it and connect with Cookie Client.
+Then you have just to run it and connect with Cookie Client.